jKyuery/portfolio-web/README.md

 ## Description

-This website was developed using react.
+This website was developed using a ReactJS template.
 Deployment was done on Vercel.

 ## Credits